kudrom/lupulo/docs/how_to_widget.rst

 The data passed to the widget's paint function is in a raw form, usually it's complicated to manipulate this kind of information.
-To ease this manipulation there exists a mechanism in m3dpi_ui called :ref:`accessors`.
+To ease this manipulation there exists a mechanism in lupulo called :ref:`accessors`.

 Also, if the frontend needs to clear the drawings of a widget, it will call the function *clear_framebuffers*, which is supposed to erase any drawings that the